 Other property, plant and equipment consisted of corporate office equipment, furniture and fixtures and transportation equipment.
 Depreciation on other property is computed based upon the estimated useful lives of the assets.
 Repairs and maintenance costs are expensed as incurred.
-Gain or loss on disposal of such assets is recorded as other income or expense as such assets are disposed.
+Gain or loss on disposal of such assets is recorded as other income or expense upon disposition of such assets.